jenssegers/laravel-raven/README.md

 Usage
 -----

 This library adds a listener to Laravel's logging system.
-To monitor exceptions, just use the `Log` facade:
+To monitor exceptions, simply use the `Log` facade:

     App::error(function(Exception $exception, $code)
     {